Through philanthropic support, we are able to offer prizes and awards to students who have shown excellence through their studies.

 The prize is awarded by the Costume & Textile Association (C&TA) at the end of BA2a to a student who has effectively used research to inform their practice.

-This £500 prize was first awarded in 2022 and is given to a final year BA (Hons) Fine Art student by the East Anglia Art Fund, in memory of John Alston CBE.
+This £500 prize was first awarded in 2022 and is given to a final year BA (Hons) Fine Art student by East Anglia Art Fund, in memory of John Alston CBE.
 The prize is awarded based on the student’s final year work.

 The Norfolk Contemporary Art Society (NCAS), members of the NCAS Committee, generously award two final year students each year.